Softpanorama

 We will postpone discussion of two issues until later

-1. Good fit with major deployment areas (will be discussed later)
+1. Good fit, or better synergy, with the major deployment areas (will be discussed later)

 2. Security issues (will be discussed later)